SugarcaneDefender/z-waif/README.md

 ## Links
 Here is [some documentation](https://docs.google.com/document/d/1qzY09kcwfbZTaoJoQZDAWv282z88jeUCadivLnKDXCo/edit?usp=sharing) that you can look at.
 I am still in the process of making tutorials and documentation!
-There is also some troubleshooting info in there.
+There is a lot of good info, such as installation, how to use it, and troubleshooting.

 Credit to [this other AI waifu project](https://github.com/TumblerWarren/Virtual_Avatar_ChatBot) for making the original base code/skeleton used here!